Join an ADD support group. They provide much more than emotional support. You can even do it online!

 NOTE: You could even get one that is magnetic and place it on the refrigerator, stove or filing cabinet!

-LAST THINGS ABOUT ADD AND ORGANIZINGThese systems allow you:
+LAST THINGS ABOUT ADD AND ORGANIZING

 - The flexibility to change your mind and easily